bkuhn/talks/ELC-2014/compliance.markdown

      + BusyBox, Linux, Samba, Mercurial

 + Linux is not a full Conservancy member project:
-     + but inforces for a coalition of about a dozen prominent copyright holders.
+     + but enforces for a coalition of about a dozen prominent copyright holders.
      + Matthew Garrett &amp; David Woodhouse are the most public.
      + We expect to offer this service to more projects.